Keyboard shortcuts

 sensitive(value: string): string

 Mark a value as sensitive, masking it in template previews.
-This has no impact on how requests are actually sent, it only prevents sensitive values such as passwords from being displayed in the recipe preview.
+No impact on requests sent.

 Parameters